dxw/playbook/index.markdown

 ##### Requesting a change of working arrangement

-If you would like to discuss a change to your working pattern, you can either speak to your line manager or the HR Manager.
-We will discuss your request, and look at the impact on the team and your work.
+If you would like to discuss a change to your working pattern, first speak to your line manager.
+They will discuss your request, and look at the impact on the team and your work.

-Any changes to working patterns are agreed at our discretion and your line manager should review them with you from time to time.
+Any changes to working patterns are agreed at our discretion and your line manager should review them with you from time to time, to check they are still working for you and dxw.

-If you would like to discuss a flexible working pattern not covered by the options here, or a variation on any of them, please talk to your line manager or the HR manager.
+Once you would like to progress with a new flexible working pattern, please fill in the [change of working pattern request form](https://forms.gle/qA1BwvQenqtVzShF8) and the HR team will make the necessary changes.

 ##### Normal working pattern